Experience for Undergraduates Program

 weekly lunchtime gatherings will be held, with a faculty mentor present,

-are devoted to information on graduate school.
+to information on graduate school.

 Social Programs - The program will include one local and four